 1. Always test & optimise your Ad varianty

-You should run between 3 and 5 different ads in each ad group as Google Ads will pick the best performing ads and show them most often.
-When you have enough data to show the best/worst performing ads, you should pause the worst performing couple of ads and introduce some new ones.
-Through frequent testing you ensure that you are always looking to improve your return from your campaigns.
+You should run between three and five different ads in each ad group as Google Ads will pick the best performing ads and show them most often.
+When you have enough data to show the best/worst performing ads, you should pause the worst performing ads and introduce some new ones.
+Through frequent testing, you can ensure that you are always looking to improve your return from your campaigns.

 2. Modify your Ad Groups